 This week, as part of our continuing series of informational briefs, J.L.
-Nick & Associates looks at the important function of Human Resources, and the potential role temporary management services might play as business activity slowly returns to our regions, and COVID-19 stay-at-home orders are eased.
+Nick & Associates looks at the function of Human Resources, Pittsburgh, PA, and how management services work with the business as it slowly returns, and COVID-19 stay-at-home orders are eased.

 Traditionally, and in greatly generalized terms, the business community views the “Human Resources” function at best as an afterthought and, at worst, in a less-than-positive light.
 Senior leadership often focuses on the bottom line without fully considering HR’s value.
 HR issues tend to go unaddressed because of the lack of HR intervention and support to both supervisors and employees.